 So for performance per pound go for glass.
 Always buy the best lens you can afford its something that will keep you happy for years to come.

-Again on keeping your lens as fresh as possible use a screw on uv filter, they are cheap and are optically clear so they don't effect the image (they can help remove Haze from an image).
+Again on keeping your lens as fresh as possible use a screw on UV filter, they are cheap and are optically clear so they don't affect the image (they can help remove Haze from an image).

 If they get scratched they are easy to replace and could save you hundreds on a lens repair.